rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Run the application and it works.
 However, Still getting an exception while clicking on the Product.

 2023-04-19

 1048
 Finally found a minor mistake in the code of ProductController.cs file and run the application.
 The exception is gone and application run successfully.

+1122
+Update the Product Upsert Post Action Method in ProductController.cs file.

+1133
+Update the Product Upsert.cshtml file.

+1208
+Facing an error while updating the product.
+So Try to solve it by updating the code in ProductController.cs file.
+Also Added Delete in ProductController.cs file.

+1216
+Added Product in the HomeController and update the HomeController.cs file from Areas/Customer/Controllers folder.

+1221
+Updated the Index.cshtml file from the folder Areas/Customer/Views/Home to reflect the Product in the home page.
+Run the application and it runs successfully without any errors.